 But it’s not just that your dog can stay.
 The Park on Main has everything to make your dog’s stay extra special.
 Their own dog bed?
 Check.
 Dog bowl?
 Check.
 New dog toy?
 Check.
 Bucket of biscuits in the lobby?
 Check.
 Their own dog park?
 Oh yes.
 Let me repeat that again.

 The Park on Main has their own dog park.
 It’s not huge, but it was perfect.
 Allowing Ellie to roam around in a fenced area off leash was amazing.
 Plus with other friendly pooches staying at the hotel, she quickly made friends.
-And more importantly, burned off some of that puppy energy.
+And more importantly, burned off some of that energy.

 But beyond the dog amenities, the hotel itself was beautiful.
 I was blown away by the room and hotel.
 First our room opened up onto a garden courtyard.
 A perfect spot to drink my morning coffee or a dinner of takeout pizza and champagne (yes I’m classy).